 For the three questions above, each response should be two pages or less.
 It is not necessary to include information that is in the Section 309 assessment and strategy documents in effect during the evaluation period or that is part of any program changes already submitted to OCRM.

-Coordination and Simplification for Expedited Governmental Decisionmaking (16 USC §1452 (2)(G));
+Section VII: Coordination and Simplification for Expedited Governmental Decisionmaking (16 USC §1452 (2)(G));

 Consultation and Coordination with Federal Agencies (16 USC §1452 (2)(H)); and